-PhD students admitted to the program are offered a 2-year financial assistance package, contingent on their following the relevant full-time program plan.
+PhD students admitted to the program are eligible for significant financial assistance in their first two years, contingent on their following the relevant full-time program plan.
 Financial assistance is provided through a 25% graduate research assistant (RA) position and School of Nursing Scholarships.
 This package provides payment of tuition and fees up to 14 credits per semester during the academic year as well as a health insurance benefits package.
 Additional funding opportunities may be available through an additional RA position or teaching assistant (TA) positions.

 Additional information regarding finances is available at One Stop Student Services.